Sathyan08/line_server/README.md

 At that point, anyone running this application would probably need to spread the data of the file across multiple Redis servers.
 Someone would need to modify the controller to identify which Redis instance that it should try to retrieve the data from.

-## 3. How will your system perform with 100 users?
+### 3. How will your system perform with 100 users?
 10,000 users?
 1,000,000 users?

 This application should scale well as the number of users increases.
 It can retrieve data for the users quickly because it stores the data as a hash stored in volatile memory, which means that it should be able to respond to user responses quickly.
 If necessary, anyone using this application could probably scale this application horizontally by adding more servers to process requests and make requests for information from the Redis server.

-## 4. What documentation, websites, papers, etc did you consult in doing this assignment?
+### 4. What documentation, websites, papers, etc did you consult in doing this assignment?

 I researched Stack Overflow to learn more about Redis and Memcached, which were the two technologies that I initially considered when I first started working on this project.
 I also used Stack Overflow to learn how to specify the status to send when rendering json in a Rails API.

-I consulted Brewhouse.io on how to use service objects to keep models thin in Rails apps.  ([ brewhouse.io/blog/2014/04/30/gourmet-service-objects.html ])
+I consulted Brewhouse.io on how to use service objects to keep models thin in Rails apps.
+[I'm an inline-style link]( brewhouse.io/blog/2014/04/30/gourmet-service-objects.html )

 I used Site Point to learn how to incorporate Redis into a Rails application.
-You can find the specific article that I referenced at ([ www.sitepoint.com/introduction-to-using-redis-with-rails ]).
+You can find the specific article that I referenced at [I'm an inline-style link]( www.sitepoint.com/introduction-to-using-redis-with-rails ).

-I watched the Railscast episode on Memcached to review how to incorporate Memcached into a Rails app, even though I ultimately decided to use Redis for this project.  ([ railscasts.com/episodes/380-memcached-dalli ])
+I watched the Railscast episode on Memcached to review how to incorporate Memcached into a Rails app, even though I ultimately decided to use Redis for this project.
+[I'm an inline-style link]( railscasts.com/episodes/380-memcached-dalli )

-## 5. What third-party libraries or other tools does the system user?
+### 5. What third-party libraries or other tools does the system user?
 How did you choose each library or framework that you used?

 This application uses Rails 4.2, a Postgres SQL database, and a Redis server for caching.